AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

  ntype: ' default '});</code>
 </pre>

-## Getcontainernsid {#getcontainernsid}
+## getContainerNSID {#getcontainernsid}

-Restituisce il valore del NSID contenitore per l&#39; [!UICONTROL DIL] istanza.
+Returns the value of the container NSID for the [!UICONTROL DIL] instance.
 Utile per debug e risoluzione di problemi.

 <!--